go38/raspberry-pi-getting-started/en/step_2.md

 + A Raspberry Pi computer with an SD card

-+ A monitor with a cable and, if needed, an adaptor
++ A monitor with a cable (and, if needed, an HDMI adaptor)

 + A USB keyboard and mouse